 It is the season for attempted boardroom coups.
 After Julian Dunkerton’s success at Superdry, the digicam will turn to weightier subjects than a punch-up at a £400m retailer of hoodies and jackets.

-The hassle is, it’s far difficult to understand precisely what Bramson thinks.
-His Sherborne fund, in control of a 5.Five% stake in Barclays, tabled the paperwork for a vote in early February, and not anything corresponding to a manifesto has but appeared.
+The hassle is that it’s far more difficult to understand precisely what Bramson thinks.
+His Sherborne fund is in control of a 5.
+Five stakes in Barclays tabled the paperwork for a vote in early February, and nothing corresponding to a manifesto has but appeared.
 One assumes a report can be published quickly, likely next week, because the vote is on 2 May.
-But the method of lobbying fund managers most effective in private for the primary months of a campaign does not breed trust.
+However, lobbying fund managers that are most effective in private for the primary months of a campaign does not breed trust.

 Barclays isn’t like Bramson’s past small-beer conquests, including fund manager F&C or Electra Private Equity.
-It is a big, regulated bank with eighty-two 000 personnel; approximately 25% of UK fee transactions go through its pipes every day.
+It is a big, regulated bank with eighty-two 000 personnel; approximately 25% of UK fee transactions go through its pipes daily.
 If you need to call the pictures, your target market has to be broader than one dozen City suits.

 Parallels with Superdry don’t run very well – Dunkerton co-founded the business, and his stake became his personal.
 But Bramson ought to usefully borrow one technique: say what you’d do early and be glad to be puzzled publicly in your report.
 Anything else deserves to lose votes.

-AA healing program is gradual going.
+AA healing program is gradually going.